hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/combine_chipQC_and_metrics.md

 <img src="../img/CCPlot.png" width ="500">

-In our dataset, ADD SOME TEXT HERE THAT EVALUATES THIS PLOT BRIEFLY
+In our dataset, ADD SOME TEXT HERE THAT EVALUATES THIS PLOT BRIEFLY.
+CONNECT THIS PLOT BACK TO FRAGL DETERMINATION, RSC AND NSC.

+> NOTE LINKING TO SHORT MARKDOWN ABOUT CALCULATING RSC, NSC AND AN EXPLANATION OF THE PHANTOM PEAK.

 > **Examples of Cross-Correlation Plots**
 >